joehomeexerciseeBay/homeexercise/README.md

 Performance:

 Since In-memory database is used cache is not implemented.
 However if a seperate DB is used cache can be implemented to improve performance.

+Maintainability:

+Code is modularized and proper class level and method level comments included.
+Loose coupling of components enables easy modification of code.